brentlintner/linus/docs/background.md

 * Never use comments in code you create unless absolutely necessary.
 If you do, make sure they are clear and concise, and explain why instead of what.
 * Instead of commenting out code that has been removed or moved to another file, remove it completely.
 * Don't respond with files unless you are updating or creating them, because I can already see them in my editor
+* Do not respond with code diffs for files.

 ## Personality